 Soon we were both crying, laughing, hugging, and squealing in amazement!

-We’d passed by one another so many times over the course of the year, casually chit-chatting and learning miscellaneous facts about each other… like both of our spouses are Lithuanian; but never had we realized our connection!
+We’d passed by one another so many times over the course of the year, casually chit-chatting and learning miscellaneous facts about each other-like both of our spouses are Lithuanian, but never had we realized our connection!

-And then came the reminiscing…
+And then came the reminiscing . . . .

-Sadly, Ben passed away in 2010.
+Sadly, John passed away in 2010.

-I sure hope the warm hug Tim and I shared after our realization helped to heal the black-and- blue bruise on his chest from Disney, because it certainly impacted my heart in a powerful way.
+I sure hope the warm hug Thom and I shared after our realization helped to heal the black-and- blue bruise on his chest from Disney, because it certainly impacted my heart in a powerful way.

 These reminders in life that we’re not alone in all of this fill me with the kind of wonder, joy, and love that gives me goosebumps.